wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <p><span style="font-size: large; font-weight: 600">Axis Tab</span></p>

-The Axis tab lets you ...
+The Axis tab lets you change the Y axis, and both the X axis dimensions and units.

 <table>
 <tbody>